Using the cluster from a shell

 • pi.py and --seed=50 are arguments.
 It tells the program what to do, and the program can interpert them however it wants.
 For Python, your-program.py is the Python file and that Python file itself knows how to handle --seed=50.

-These arguments let you control the program without modifying the source code (or clicking buttons with yoru mouse!). this lets us, for example, make a shell script that runs with many different --seed values.
+These arguments let you control the program without modifying the source code (or clicking buttons with your mouse!).
+This lets us, for example, make a shell script that runs with many different --seed values automatically (this is a hint about our future!).

 You will learn all sorts of commands as you progress in your career.
-Command line gives the most important ones.
+The command line quick reference gives the most important ones.

 On your phone and other “app”-like things, data just exists - you don’t really know where.
-You are the programmer when doing scientific computing, so you have to make more meaningful decisions about data.
-This means knowing about files (a chuck of data) and directories (hierarchical storage units, also known as folders).
+Now, you are the programmer doing scientific computing, so you have to make more meaningful decisions about data arrangement.
+This means knowing about files (a chunk of data) and directories (hierarchical storage units, also known as folders).
 On a cluster, you can’t throw everything into the same place.
 You need to sort stuff and keep it organized.
 File names are an essential part of automating things.
 Thus, you need knowledge of the storage hierarchy.

 Everything on a Unix (Linux) system is organized in a hierarchy.
 There aren’t “drives” like “C-drive”, different storage systems can be available anywhere: